Lyra Taylor Social Work Impact Summit 2025 – proactive social work in family violence

 A highlight of the evening will be the presentation of the AASW National Excellence Awards, recognising outstanding contributions to the social work profession.

 The cocktail reception is included in all registration types and features drinks and a selection of canapés.
-Limited guest tickets are available for purchase.
-Please email [email protected] for more information.
+Limited guest tickets are also available.

 Continuing Professional Development (CPD)